Skip to main content

 }

-public static void methodB() throws CustomException {
+static void methodB() {

-throw new CustomException(“An error occurred in methodB”);
+throw new IllegalStateException("Failure originated in methodB");

 }